ssj1739/recitation02/README.md

 * In the 'unix' directory in this repository make a subdirectory called 'backup'.
 Copy unix/foo.txt into it.

 * Rename the file foo.txt to answers.txt using the command line.
-(You will put the answers to the next set of exercises into this file.)

 * Using the command line only, download and extract the source code of Nginx, a web server.
 The code's URL is at here: http://nginx.org/download/nginx-1.9.2.tar.gz